myapos/maxCSS/README.md

 # maxCSS

 MaxCSS is a simple plugin for Wordpress CMS.
-It's purpose is to extend `Additional CSS` functionality in the customize theme interface adding a maximize CSS icon.
+It's purpose is to expand `Additional CSS` functionality in the customize theme interface, adding a maximize CSS icon.

 ## Basic usage